opendocsg/slw-judgments-backfill/2012_SGCA_7/report.md

 **Introduction**

-1       The present appeals, _viz_ , Civil Appeal No 55 of 2011 (“CA 55/2011”) and Civil Appeal No 56 of 2011 (“CA 56/2011”), were appeals from the decision of the High Court judge (“the Judge”) in, respectively, Summons No 4266 of 2010 in Suit No 717 of 2009 (“S 717/2009”) and Summons No 2768 of 2010 in Suit No 183 of 2010 (“S 183/2010”), wherein he determined the following question of law posed under O 14 r 12 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) in the negative (see _Azman bin Kamis v Saag Oilfield Engineering (S) Pte Ltd (formerly known as Derrick Services Singapore Pte Ltd) and another suit_ [2011] 4 SLR 825 (“the GD”) at [1]):
+1       The present appeals, _viz_ , Civil Appeal No 55 of 2011 (“CA 55/2011”) and Civil Appeal No 56 of 2011 (“CA 56/2011”), were appeals from the decision of the High Court judge (“the Judge”) in, respectively, Summons No 4266 of 2010 in Suit No 717 of 2009 (“S 717/2009”) and Summons No 2768 of 2010 in Suit No 183 of 2010 (“S 183/2010”), wherein he determined the following question of law posed under O 14 r 12 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) in the negative (see _Azman bin Kamis v Saag Oilfield Engineering (S) Pte Ltd (formerly known as Derrick Services Singapore Pte Ltd) and another suit_ <span class="citation">[2011] 4 SLR 825</span> (“the GD”) at [1]):

  Whether the ... causes of action [of the first respondent in CA 55/2011 and the respondent in CA 56/2011] ... against the [appellant in the present appeals] have been extinguished and/or barred and/or precluded from being maintained consequent to the Scheme of Compromise and Arrangement dated 3 July 2008 which has been duly completed, performed and fulfilled according to its terms by 4 May 2009.